Ankow99/ankows-cloud-inits/README.md

 > You must replace `pgdg99` with your own Launchpad username.
 The block `ssh_authorized_keys` block is a redundant SSH auth method in case the connection with Launchpad fails; replace with your own public key.

 #### Host's LXD Certificate Generation & Authorisation
 Non-nested virtualisation labs use the host's LXD as their VM host.
-This means you need to create an X.509 certificate, add it to the LXD trusted list, and then inject the `.crt` and `.key` files content into the non-nested lab Cloud-Inits.
+This means you need to create an X.509 certificate, add it to the LXD trusted list, and then inject the `.crt` and `.key` files' content into the non-nested lab Cloud-Inits.
+Alternatively, you can also use the provided ones located in `/MAAS/auth/`, which are already injected; you just need to add them to your host's LXD trust list.

 1. Generate an X.509 certificate and key pair, save these:
 ```bash